tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### addBreakpoint

-This api allows to put breakpoint at command with provided id.
+This api allows putting breakpoint at command with provided id.
 Sequence execution will pause where breakpoint is applied.

 AddBreakpoint
 :   @@snip [sequencer-embedded-server.http](../../../../../tools/sequencer/sequencer-embedded-server.http) { #addBreakpoint }